jkuruzovich/syllabus_sofmda/readme.md

 - Harvey, C. R., & Rabetti, D. (2024).
 "International business and decentralized finance." _Journal of International Business Studies_, 1–24.

-## Week 4: Digital Transformation and Human Resources

-This week, we will explore how digital transformation is impacting Human Resources (HR) through advancements in artificial intelligence, remote work technologies, and automated hiring systems.
-We'll delve into the challenges and opportunities these technologies present for managing talent, diversity, and inclusion, as well as their broader implications for the future of work.

 ### Readings:
 ## Week 4: Digital Transformation and Human Resources